karthik0010/Assure-Documentation-2/5-Test Case/3-Running Test Case.md

 ### 🌐 Test Configuration Options

 1. **Access Test Config**:
-   Start by navigating to your test case and clicking on the *"Test Config"* option.
+   Start by navigating to your test case and clicking on the *"Config"*.
 Here you can select the desired browser and environment.

    ![Test Config](./TestcaseImages/1.Test%20config(Running%20Testcase).png)